インタビュー・対談シリーズ『私の哲学』

 Gratitude to customers is more important than profit.

 Our evening menu features various fishes such as local mountain vegetables, Yamagata beef, rock oysters nurtured by the subterranean waters of Mount Chokai, blackthroat seaperch, and cold-season cod.
 Our lunch menu is also well-received, especially our fish set meals.
-For example, our mackerel is marinated in Yamagata sake lees.
-We offer two types of salmon, salt-grilled and teriyaki, both grilled over charcoal for enhanced umami.
-The soy sauce used is also from Yamagata, known for its deep flavor.
+Salted mackerel is grilled using algae salt from the Shonai beach in Yamagata Prefecture.
+Salmon is grilled with salted malt and teriyaki.

 As mentioned earlier about the impact, our set meals include a fish fillet weighing 170 grams, which is larger than the usual 120 grams.
 The special large horse mackerel fry is available only on Thursdays and Fridays.
 Our famous mackerel miso set meal is known for its volume and tender, delicious meat, and has even been featured in newspapers.
 Larger fish tend to be fattier and more flavorful.